GeniusDai/kingpin/README.md

 * Thread pool and IO multiplexing for both server's and client's concurrency.

-* IO threads compete for listening socket or URI pool in server and client.
+* IO threads compete for listening socket or target host pool in server and client.

 * Avoid excessive wrapper of classes and functions to get things complicated.